-Trilogy commissioned Ausenco Engineering Canada Inc. (Ausenco) to manage the update of the 2020 Technical Report (the 2020 FS) into a feasibility-level study (the Arctic Project) and summarize into a revised Technical Report (the Report), in accordance with NI 43-101, on the Arctic deposit in the Ambler Mining District of northwest Alaska.
+Trilogy commissioned Ausenco Engineering Canada Inc. (Ausenco) to manage the update of the 2020 Arctic Feasibility Study Technical Report (2020 FS) prepared in accordance with NI 43-101 into a prefeasibility-level study (the Arctic Project) and summarize into a S-K 1300 Technical Report Summary (the Report) on the Arctic deposit in the Ambler Mining District of northwest Alaska.

-This Report was prepared by Ausenco, Brown & Caldwell (B&C), SRK Consulting (Canada) Inc. (SRK or SRK Canada), and Wood Canada Limited (Wood) for Trilogy in accordance with NI 43-101 and in accordance with the requirements of Form 43-101 F1.
+This Report was prepared by Ausenco, Brown & Caldwell (B&C), SRK Consulting (Canada) Inc. (SRK or SRK Canada), and Wood Canada Limited (Wood) for Trilogy to support disclosures in its Annual Report on Form 10-K for the fiscal year ended November 30, 2022.